Music Department Admissions

 Review the Music Annual Course Schedule.
 Review the Schedule of Classes to see days and times of course lectures and sections.

 New Freshmen and new Transfer students will receive a Welcome Letter message in July, prior to Fall registration, that will state which courses they should register in.

 Seats have been saved for Transfer students, therefore some courses may appear to be FULL on the Campus Schedule of Classes until Transfer student enrollment begins.
 If a course is FULL the student has the option to add to the waitlist.
 The automated waitlist operates on a one-out, one-in basis.
 To be a full-time student you must be ENROLLED in 12 units.

 What courses should I take for the rest of the school year?

-For a comprehensive quarter by quarter plan, please make an appointment to meet with an advisor in the Music Department undergraduate office, Conrad Prebys Music Center 195 during advising hours M-F 1:00-3:00p.
+For a comprehensive quarter by quarter plan, please make an appointment to meet with the Undergraduate Advisor in the Music Department, Conrad Prebys Music Center 195 during advising hours M-F 1:00-3:00p.
 We highly encourage all transfer students to come into the department office for advising during their first quarter at UCSD.
-After summer, we will begin advising appointments with new students after week 3 of the quarter.
 Please familiarize yourself with your major course curriculum, course descriptions, and the annual schedule of classes PRIOR to your advising session.

 ICAM Transfer Students